-movement.
-You are not out walking, shopping or hopping around town to meet friends as often during the cold months.
-This change in routine can leave you feeling both physically and mentally out of balance.
+Got the blues?
 Movement is a natural detoxifier, and when you are not getting enough, you will feel more lethargic and motivation will continue to dwindle.
 Try these four therapeutic rebalancing exercises that will supply energy to the organs and muscles, improve circulation and assist in flushing out waste.
 The result: your mind and body will feel better.

 Take a comfortable stance with arms crossed in front, feet wide enough to squat between your legs, thighs parallel.
 Inhale through your nose to take a full belly breath, then slowly squat down as you exhale.
 Go as low as possible, pause, then inhale slowly to return to standing for 10 to 20 reps.
 The tempo should match the slow rhythm of your breath.
 This energizes the body, utilizes multiple muscles and aids digestion.